Dark Night of the Scarecrow: Production

 Dark Night of the Scarecrow was shot in 17 days (the original schedule called for 18 days, but a fire cost one shooting day), and all of the nocturnal scenes were actually shot at night.

 Locations in Piru, California were used as primary locations, including 652 N. Main Street (Hazelrigg's post office), 699 Via Eustero (Skeeter's gas station), Center Street & Main Street (a cafe/bar), and 691 Main Street (the boarding house where Hazelrigg lived).

 Release

 Dark Night of the Scarecrow premiered on CBS on October 24, 1981.
 It was later screened on 29 April 2010 as part of the Texas Frightmare Weekend.

 Home media

 The film was released on VHS by Key Video in the mid-1980s.

 The film was later released on DVD by VCI Entertainment on September 28, 2010 and on Blu-ray for the first time on October 11, 2011.
 VCI re-released the film on DVD on September 11, 2012.
+It was later released on Ultra HD Blu-ray in 2024 by VCI Entertainment.